Let me start out with an obvious fact: Site speed matters for SEO.

 The chart indicates that overall page load time is especially faster for the first five positions.
 Rank 6 was, on average, 20% slower than rank 1.

 The data suggests that improving start render times contributes directly to a higher Google result.

-Additionally, we corroborated the findings of other research, that top-ranked websites have faster speeds for time to first byte (TTFB).
+Additionally, we corroborated the findings of other research, that top-ranked websites have faster site speeds for page load time to first byte (TTFB).
 This was the largest correlation noted in our study.
-Notice how the chart below, tracking only TTFB speeds, has a massive increase in speed between positions 1, 2, and 3.
+Notice how the chart below, tracking only TTFB speeds, has a massive increase in site speed between positions 1, 2, and 3.